AWOU/Interactive-Brokers-API-Examples/README.md

 IB_Orders.py, and some examples of how to use them at Example_API_Uses.py.

 The functions in the TWS class in IB_API.py are just wrapper functions overriding the default ibapi package functions which sends everything to a log file by default.
+You find all of the wrapper functions in the file wrapper.py in the actual Interactive Brokers package.

 Interactive Brokers has thorough documentation of their API at https://interactivebrokers.github.io/tws-api/index.html that is well written and easy to navigate.